A degree bound for families of rational curves on surfaces: Algorithm for constructing examples

 \subsection{Geometric meaning of the constant c}

-Suppose that the adjoint chain of $(\MsX_0,D_0)$ has invariants conform input and output of \ALG{construct}.
-From \PRP{neron} it follows that the arithmetic genus of $\MsX_0$ equals $p=\min(0, \Mceil{\frac{1}{8}\gamma(l)-1})$.
+Suppose that the adjoint chain of $(X_0,D_0)$ has invariants conform input and output of \ALG{construct}.
+From \PRP{neron} it follows that the arithmetic genus of $X_0$ equals $p=\min(0, \Mceil{\frac{1}{8}\gamma(\ell)-1})$.

-The input constant $c$ equals the degree of the polarized model of $(\MsX_0,D_0)$.
+The input constant $c$ equals the degree of the polarized model of $(X_0,D_0)$.

-We will now argue that the constant $c$ also measures the embedding dimension of the polarized model of $(\MsX_0,D_0)$.
-Recall that the embedding dimension of the polarized model of $(\MsX_0,D_0)$ equals $h^0(D_0)-1$.
-If $D_0$ is ample then it follows from Kodaira vanishing and Riemann-Roch that
+We will now argue that the constant $c$ also measures the embedding dimension of the polarized model of $(X_0,D_0)$.
+Recall that the embedding dimension of the polarized model of $(X_0,D_0)$ equals $h^0(D_0)-1$.
+If $D_0$ is ample, then it follows from Kodaira vanishing theorem and Riemann Roch theorem that

 By increasing the input constant $c$ we increase $h(0)$ and consequently $h^0(D_0)$.
-If $D_0-K_0$ is only nef and big then alternatively we can use the Kawamata-Viehweg vanishing theorem.
-See chapter 4 in \cite{laz1} for vanishing theorems.
+If $D_0-K_0$ is only nef and big, then alternatively we can use the Kawamata-Viehweg vanishing theorem.

-Recall that by definition of nef and big only a high enough multiple of $D_0$ defines a birational morphism.
-Reiders theorem says that if $c=D_0^2\geq 10$ and there exists no curve $C$ such that ($D_0C=0$ and $C^2=-1$) or ($D_0C=1$ and $C^2=0$) or ($D_0C=2$ and $C^2=0$) then $D_0+K_0$ defines a birational morphism.
-This can be used to ensure that the polarized model of $(\MsX_1,D_1)$ is a surface.
+Recall that by definition of nef and big only a high enough multiple of $D_1$ defines a birational morphism.
+Reider's theorem \citep[Theorem~11.4]{bar1} says that if $c=D_0^2\geq 10$ and there exists no curve $C$ such that ($D_0\cdot C=0$ and $C^2=-1$) or ($D_0\cdot C=1$ and $C^2=0$) or ($D_0\cdot C=2$ and $C^2=0$), then $D_0+K_0$ defines a birational morphism.
+Notice that $D_1$ is the pushforward of $D_0+K_0$ by definition and thus if $D_0+K_0$ defines a birational morphism, then the polarized model of $(X_1,D_1)$ is a surface.